billzhonggz/EncryptedChat/readme.md

 ## Processes

-Here is the steps of the program runs.
+Here are the steps of the program runs.

 * Client side
   * Input a username